 How do I change my major, minor, or advisor?

-Get the Form
+Get the "fillable PDF" Form

 Download the change of major form (PDF).

-It’s technically called the Program/Major/Minor/Advisor Declaration Form
+(It’s technically called the Program/Major/Minor/Advisor Declaration Form.)

 Complete the Form